 Now in 2020 the corporate bullies have pushed me into action, ideas have landed in my lap, and I have a new sense of purpose knowing I can use my other talents to make the world a better place.
 Despite not being sure how to lose myself of so much inventory without taking a great financial loss, the pandemic has allowed me to ship out hundreds of toys to children who are also at home with their working parents.
 I stopped feeling guilty for this, because it will help me move quicker to a new project.
 There is value in providing children with quality toys.
 Yet, I am grateful that at some point I will be able to focus on other areas in my life.

-Because I have actively faced my issues with intense group therapy, workshops, individual counseling, EMDR counseling, and various support groups, I grew incredibly fast and past many obstacles, and I was able to teach my children at a young age to name their emotions, to talk about their emotions, and to actively and frequently engage in self-care.
-Despite my diagnosis, I was still able to raise two children with high self-esteem, finish my Ph.D. on an extremely difficult topic (sexual violence and war), homeschool my kids for about six years, run a part-time home-based business for twenty years, write essays, encyclopedia articles, and start a memoir about one period in my life (I still hope to finish this).
+I have actively faced my issues with intense group therapy, workshops, individual counseling, EMDR counseling, and various support groups.
+Because of this I grew incredibly fast and past many obstacles.
+I was able to teach my children at a young age to name and talk about their emotions, and to learn the importance of self-care.
+Despite my diagnosis, I was still able to raise two children with high self-esteem.
+I finished my Ph.D. on an extremely difficult topic (sexual violence and war).
+I ran a part-time business for twenty years and homeschooled my kids for about six.
+I also wrote essays, encyclopedia articles, and started a memoir about one period in my life (I still hope to finish this).
 I was in a swing dance performance group, later took tap dance lessons, and then more recently started playing taiko.

 According to the National Center for PTSD, about half of all women will experience a traumatic event in their lives, and many of these women will subsequently live with PTSD.
 Traumatic events are also common among men and transgender people.
 Those who develop PTSD from a traumatic event can experience debilitating symptoms, while for others, the symptoms are less severe.
 Some people never experience PTSD from a traumatic event.
 This could be because they have the emotional tools to deal with what happened, but it also could be something about how their brain is wired – something even the experts cannot yet explain.

 I have complex PTSD in the sense that it wasn’t just one event.
-The childhood lack of emotional support, physical abandonment (in the sense of being left alone a lot, even for multiple days as I entered middle school) prevented me from learning basic coping skills, and the overuse of alcohol starting before before I was a teenager both led me to not being able to cope with traumatic situations later on (sexual harassment in middle school, high school, and workplaces, constant bullying in middle and high school, multiple rapes).
+The childhood lack of emotional support and physical abandonment (in the sense of being left alone, even for multiple days as I entered middle school) prevented me from learning basic coping skills.
+Plus, I abused alcohol since before before I was a teenager.
+This led me to not being able to cope with traumatic situations later, including sexual harassment in middle school, high school, and workplaces, constant bullying in middle and high school, and multiple rapes.

 Recently I had the experience that someone seemed to think I was a project they could fix.
 This was because they had witnessed some of my raw emotion and knew I had trauma in my life.
 But living with PTSD does not mean someone needs fixing, especially someone who has actively been working on growing past their obstacles for so many years.

 I think we are all works in progress, and for some reason some people do have extra obstacles to overcome.
 Early on in my recovery I started to see myself not just as a survivor, but as a thriver.
 I have been fortunate to have grown up without too much economic distress and much travel and education.
-I do believe this has helped my ability to thrive, because I could fight back for my sanity and for justice in ways that those less fortunate than I cannot.
+This has helped my ability to thrive.
+I could fight back for my sanity and for justice in ways that those less fortunate than I cannot.